rafabene/macala-game/README.md

 ### - Why do you use Websockets?
 Because it's a game, and the state of the Game (and its pieces like Players, Board, etc) should be immediatly reflected for all players (and even viewers).

+The web UI (not matter what technology it uses), will always receive from the websocket, a JSON representation of the game state.

 ### - Could you use REST?
 Yes, but this is a web Game, not an API to a Game.
 This disctinction needs to be very clear.

+### - This architeture is weid.

+No. It's not!

+This architeture uses concepts of [DDD - Domain Drive design](https://www.dddcommunity.org/), where the *Domain* is the *heart of the software*.

+The domain lives in its [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html).
+It's independent from other contexts and technologies.

+Any other application layer that uses it, can expose the game behaviour with a thin layer (as showed with two different backends).

+You can interact with this domain using REST, Websocket, TCP, Assynchronous messaging, etc; without changing a line of code to adapt the game to different applications.

+The game domain is independently testable and tested.

 ### - Why `Spring Boot` or why `Microprofile`?
 Because it shows that the web technology doesn't matter as long as the domain is well abstracted.